ottl-seo/ottl-seo/README.md

-# Hi!
-I'm Yoonseo Kim 👋
+# Hi, I'm Yoonseo 👋
 A passionate software engineer interested in the Web 🌐, Cloud technology ☁️, and Developer Relations 🥑.

 I'm currently working as a Solutions Architect at Amazon Web Services (AWS), helping customers successfully build on AWS.
 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/ottlseo/)!